-No other attorney from another firm is better equipped than HHK to handle your personal injury claim stemming from toxic contamination.
+No other lawyer from another firm is better equipped than Herman Herman & Katz, LLC to handle your injury claim stemming from toxic contamination.
 Our firm’s experience with these types of claims led the court overseeing the BP Oil Spill litigation to select HHK partner, Steve Herman, as Co-Lead Counsel for the plaintiffs.

 The BP oil spill is widely considered to be the worst pollution disaster in American history.
 As Co-Lead Counsel, Steve led the charge on behalf of thousands of shrimpers, oysterman, and other businesses devastated by the spill.

-The New Orleans contamination attorneys at our firm was instrumental in negotiating the uncapped, multi billion dollar settlement with BP.
+The New Orleans contamination lawyers at our firm were instrumental in negotiating the uncapped, multi-billion dollar settlement with BP.
 The settlement ended up being so favorable to victims of the spill that BP actually took the unprecedented step of appealing the terms of a settlement that it actually agreed to in writing.

-The New Orleans contamination lawyers at our firm was also instrumental in spear heading the BP trial, which many consider to be the largest pollution trial in American history.
+The New Orleans contamination attorneys at our firm were also instrumental in spearheading the BP trial, which many consider being the largest pollution trial in American history.
 The first phase of the trial focused on identifying the causes of the blowout and subsequent oil spill.
 The second phase of the trial focused on determining how much oil actually spilled into the Gulf.